doctrine/DoctrineORMModule/docs/developer-tools.rst

                         ],
                     ],

-                    // registering a new toolbar item with LaminasDeveloperTools (name must be the same of the collector name)
+                    // registering a new toolbar item with Laminas\DeveloperTools (name must be the same of the collector name)
                     'toolbar' => [
                         'entries' => [
                             // this is actually a name of a view script to use - you can use your custom one